maettu/rt-tips-and-tricks/Notifications-Templates.md

 A notification is an email you get when someone leaves a comment on a ticket or alike.

+You are coding on the RT UI, in the forms you find, there.

 The templates for this are under Admin > Global > Templates.
 To learn with template gets used where, look at column "Used by scrips" and compare this to Admin > Scrips

 There are two kind of templates, "Perl" and "Simple".
 The following notes are on Perl templates.